 1. Jot down varieties you especially like and consult you local independent garden center to determine if those varieties or a better alternative will work in your area.

 2. Observe the garden space you plan to plant.
 Will it be mostly sunny or shady in summer?
 What colors do you prefer?
 Your local garden center staff already knows best plants for sun and shade and can even offer planting ideas organized by color.

 3. Check out early season gardening events.
 Many garden stores offer programs to help you get ready for spring.
 Attend early season home and garden shows where you can smell the good earth and meet representatives from local independent garden centers.

 4. Check out products from ferti-lome, Hi-Yield and Natural Guard recommended for early season gardening.
 Read, take notes and dream.
-Spring is coming to an independent garden center near you.
+Spring is coming to a garden center near you.
 Be ready to meet it there!

 Here are a few tools to help plan:

 Return To Articles Homepage